 Enjoy financial flexibility

 Cash flow is always an issue for freelancers, but business credit cards offer a revolving line of credit that can be used when you need to make an expensive business purchase, when work is slow or when you're waiting for incoming client checks.
 Just be aware that like personal credit cards, business credit cards also carry interest charges, and in some cases, an annual fee.
-Shop around for a no annual fee card or one with a 0-percent introductory APR to cover some of your business expenses when cash is tight.
+Shop around for a no annual fee card or one with a 0% introductory APR to cover some of your business expenses when cash is tight.

 Another option to consider might be the SimplyCash® Plus Business Credit Card from American Express (This card is not currently available on CardRatings), which allows cardholders to spend over their credit limit without incurring a fee.
 You do have to pay off the overage at the end of the billing cycle, but you’ll earn rewards even on the amount you went over.
 A special introductory offer means you have 15 months of no interest on purchases (then, 14.49% - 21.49% Variable).
-(See Rates and Fees.)
+(See Rates and Fees; terms apply.)

 Take advantage of perks not offered by personal credit cards